shadabsk/Accident-Assistant-Automation-using-google-and-twilio-api/Readme.md

 * Copy this repo directory into xampp->htdocs folder and paste it (XAMPP server is used for apache and mysql)
 * enable apache and mysql server from xampp
 * install the composer and paste vendor autoload package inside home and update the Fetchdet.php and Fetchdet1.php with appropriate file path on line 3
-* The database is available inside Database directory with file named accidentalassistance.sql and schema designed built on workbench.
+* The database is available inside Database directory with schema designed & built on workbench.
 Do the forward engineering of accidentalassistance.mwb file through phpmyadmin or any sql server via workbench.
 * Open any html 5 browser and navigate to localhost/Accident-assistant-automation to start using the web app